Self-Taught vs. Bass Lessons: Honest Trade-offs

 The hybrid most people end up at

 In practice, almost every working musician I know operates in a hybrid.
 Weekly or biweekly lessons with a teacher, daily self-directed practice on the material from those lessons, and curated YouTube and recordings as ongoing supplement.
-Lessons are not "instead of" self-study — they frame it.
-The teacher gives you the what and the why; your daily practice is where the work actually happens.
+Lessons don't replace your own practice, they tell you what to work on and why, and the practice is still yours to do.

 Quick comparison